langvaga/langvaga/README.rst

 Långväga
 ********

-:term:`Långväga` is a software suite that helps an :term:`AP` to handle :term:`PIC/CARE` transactions.
+Långväga is a software suite that helps an AP to handle PIC/CARE transactions.